rust-lang/rfcs/text/0000-trait_stable_vtable.md

  the entry may be initialized to a null pointer (`None`) _Note - It is unspecified if types with trivial (no-op) destruction have the entry initialized to None, or to a function that performs no operation - End Note_
 * The `reserved` entry in the vtable shall be set to a null pointer.
 The value of the reserved entry shall be ignored by the implementation _Note - This entry may be present in some uses of this vtable layout, as a deallocation function.
 In the present version of this RFC, deallocation of foreign trait objects is not defined.
 This entry may become used in future revisions - End Note_
 * Each `virtual_fn` shall be initialized to the appropriate function provided by the implementation.
 If the trait has any supertraits, the `virutal_fn` entries from those supertraits appear first, from Left to Right.
+Trait functions which are not valid to call on a reciever with a trait-object type are omitted from the vtable. _Note - In particular, entries which require Self: Sized are omitted - End Note_

 It is an error to apply the `#[stable_vtable]` attribute to a trait which is not object safe, or which has any supertraits that are not `#[stable_vtable]` or `auto` traits.

-The following types are defined to be *stable-layout-pointers*:
+The following types shall be *stable-layout-pointers*:
 * Both mutable and non-mutable references to trait objects for which the primary trait is declared `#[stable_vtable]`
 * A NonNull pointer to such a trait object
 * A `Box<T>` of such a trait object, with no specified allocator, the Global allocator specified, or a 1-ZST allocator.
-* A repr(transparent) type of any of the above (except where that `repr(transparent)` type is `core::mem::MaybeUninit`, `core::mem::ManuallyDrop`, or `core::cell::UnsafeCell`)
+* A repr(transparent) type of any of the above (except where that `repr(transparent)` type is `core::mem::MaybeUninit`, `core::mem::ManuallyDrop`, or `core::cell::UnsafeCell`) _Note - It is unspecified whether `ManuallyDrop<T>` of such a type above, when inside an `Option` is considered to be a stable-layout-pointer - End Note_
 * An `Option<T>` of any of the above
 * A raw pointer to a trait object as described above
 * A `MaybeUninit`, `ManuallyDrop`, or `UnsafeCell` of any of these types, or a repr(transparent) wrapper arround such a type